Luiggi370z/money-exchange-webapi/README.md

 ```

-A browser will appeared with the default Swagger page to try and inspect the endpoints or go to [http://localhost:52479/swagger/ui/index](http://localhost:52479/swagger/ui/index) in your browser
+A browser will appeared with the default Swagger page to try and inspect the endpoints or go to [http://localhost:52479/swagger/ui/index](http://localhost:52479/swagger/ui/index) in your browser.

+> Click on Rates and try it!!.

 # Table of Contents
 * [Stack](#stack)